 Complementary and Alternative Therapies

 Visual imagery techniques are helpful for some patients.
-As an example;
+As an example:

 Wendy has had problems with Raynaud's Disease for years.
 She is a mom and employed as a banker.
-On days where she is particularly busy, her fingers will blanch white and become cold.
+On days when she is particularly busy, her fingers will blanch white and become cold.
 Wendy has found that she can control these symptoms by stopping everything that she is doing.
 She folds her hands in her lap and visualizes in her mind a beam of sunlight coming through a window focused on her hands.
 She feels the warmth of the sun on her hands.
 Wendy performs this exercise as needed.
 In addition to improving the temperature of her hands, she also notices a reduction in her stress level and tightness in her back.

-Nutritional supplements that may help to treat Raynaud's Disease include;
+Nutritional supplements that may help to treat Raynaud's Disease include:

 When to contact your doctor